waleedyousaf07/vue2-basic/README.md

     <script src="https://cdn.jsdelivr.net/npm/vue@2/dist/vue.js"></script>

+### Vue CLI

+We can setup by CLI in order to create a dev env workflow with webpack.
+Through this, we'd be able to:

+- Use ES6 features like imports
+- Compile and minify JS into one file which significantly improves loading speeds
+- We can use single file template
+- Compile everything on our machine instead of a browser
+- Live reload dev server

+We need to install node js as we'll be using npm

+After that, we can install vue (can install globally)

+    npm install -g vue-cli

+After installation, we can initialize our project by using some templates.
+They'll provide us simple, webpack, linited, testing integrated and their combination's templates.
+We can use as per our requirements by `vue init <template-name> <project-name>`

+    vue init webpack-simple my-vue-cli-basic

+After this, go to the directory where project is initilized like `cd <project-name>` and then run

+    npm install

+to install all the npm packages and then run

+    npm run dev

+which will start the app in a dev server

 ## Core

 A `framework` used to create `JS driven apps` for the `web`.
 As its based on JS, pages run into the browser.
 This makes it somewhat similar to React and Angular.